 - 1 good pinch of salt (adjust to you taste)

 - 4 cups chicken broth

 - 10 ounces | 300 grams uncooked egg noodles or pasta of choice

-- Pour in the broth; mix everything together thoroughly; increase heat and bring to a boil for about 4 minutes (the broth will begin to thicken).
+Pour in broth and mix everything together.
+Increase heat and bring to a boil for about 4 minutes (the broth will begin to thicken).
 Reduce heat, partially cover the pot with a lid, and allow to simmer for 20-25 minutes or until the chicken is cooked through.

 - Transfer chicken to a plate and shred the meat; discard the bones.